vikranthkongara/intro-to-declarative-pipeline/Exercise-02.md

 In this exercise we are going to add another stage to our pipeline that runs two steps in parallel on two different docker based agents (one running Java 7 and one running Java 8).
 The following code also includes ```sleep``` steps to demonstrate what happens when parallel steps complete execution at different times:

-**Important Note** The following code demonstrates a new set of features added to Declarative Pipeline in Version 1.2 (parallel stages) and 1.2.1 (failFast inside of a parallel stage).
+**Important Note** The following code demonstrates a new set of features added to Declarative Pipeline in Version 1.2 (parallel stages) and 1.2.1 (failFast for a parallel stage).

 Add the following stage after ```stage('Say Hello')```: